A NEW ARTISTIC EXPRESSION

 Notably, The Flower of Life symbolizes our formation, reminding us of our connection to all that exists, and it supports that everything is built by the same blueprint.
 Method painting is particularly associated with renowned painters such as Yayoi Kusama, and lesser known painters such as myself.

 The "Battle of the Soul" (B0S) is centered around 14 historically controversial, widely-known and talked about, concepts derived from the seven sins and the seven virtues.
-The collection is meant to reflect my own experiences throughout the realm of Forms, raising the question of whether any one side can ever be chosen at all.
+The collection is meant to reflect my own experiences throughout the realm of Forms, raising the question of whether any one side could ever be chosen at all.

 In the summer of 2011, the entire 14 piece collection made its debut in Bulgaria's city of Sofia.
 The remaining ten original paintings were then moved to London, where several more years would pass before debuting four new (unfinished) paintings from the same collection but under a new series called, REBIRTH.
 This exhibition was held in Shoreditch, London, UK — at London HOUSE Studio on August 26th, 2016.